 - Sensitivity: more than 20 % of the fetal trisomies escape detection by the FTS (False-negative test): this means the FTS test is normal, but the baby has a trisomy.

 - Specificity: More than 95 % of the FTS tests are false-positive : this means the FTS test is abnormal, but the baby has no trisomy.

-20 ml blood in specific blood tubes provided by GENDIA is required from the mother.
-The maternal blood can be taken from week 10 of the pregnancy.
-No sample from the father is necessary.
+For NIPT only blood from the mother is required.
+No sample from the father is necessary, unless a NIPT for cystic fibrosis, sickle cell anemia or beta thalassemia is requested.
 The sample has to be sent by Express mail to GENDIA’s lab in Antwerp, Belgium, and arrive there within 2 days of withdrawal.

 The kits and blood tubes have to be kept at room temperature.